TheCrowned/Hilbert-Image-to-Sound/README.md

 You can convert any image into a supported one through the following ImageMagick command: convert input.jpg -resize 256x256! -colorspace Gray output.jpg

 To use it, enter file name on line 34 of hilbert.cpp, compile it and run it.
 It will write an output.wav file in the same folder.
+It does not fail nicely if the input does not exist (seg. fault), so be sure to enter that.

+To compile on GNU/Linux, simply use g++ *.cpp